chainloop-dev/chainloop/app/controlplane/extensions/README.md

 ### Loading Stage

 The loading stage is when the extension gets enabled in the Chainloop Control Plane.
 This is implemented via the extension constructor.
-This is when you, as a extension developer, will define:
+It is when you, as a extension developer, will define:

 - The extension identifier, version and description.
 - What kind of input you want your extension to receive, materials, attestations or both.